USPaiva/bombcrypto-bcbot/README.md

-# Version 1.7.0:
+# Version 1.7.1:
 what is new?

 Update for new images.

 5 new commands for telegram: /refresh ; /Pause ; /heroes ; /allRest ; /allWork .

+hotfix:
-when start a newmap put all heroes to work, excepted the commons.
+images and removed send all heroes to work, excepted commons, when is a new map .

 # BombCrypto BCBOT
 This is a python bot to automate BombCrypto game.